lry127/secure_network_messaging_crypto_lib/README.md

 2. copy the static library you built in step 1 to the `prebuilt` directory, modify the `CMakeLists.txt` as needed

-3. built the `crypto_lib` target, this is the jni library you need
+3. build the `crypto_lib` target, this is the jni library you need

 4. [*optional but highly recommended*]